tonyleidong/OptimalFlow/README.md

 **OptimalFlow** is an Omni-ensemble Automated Machine Learning toolkit, which is based on *Pipeline Cluster Traversal Experiment* approach, to help data scientists building optimal models in easy way, and automate Machine Learning workflow with simple codes.

 In the latest version(0.1.10), it added a Web App, based on flask framework, as OptimalFlow's GUI.
-Users could build Automated Machine Learning workflow all clicks, without any coding at all!
+Users could build Automated Machine Learning workflow all by clicks, without any coding at all!
 (Read more details https://optimal-flow.readthedocs.io/en/latest/webapp.html)

 ![WebApp Demo](https://github.com/tonyleidong/OptimalFlow/blob/master/docs/OptimalFlow-WebApp-slow.gif)